Rhénus Sport: History

 The arena opened around 1974.
 In 1981, the arena was the venue of the European Champions Cup Final, in which Maccabi Tel Aviv defeated Sinudyne Bologna 80–79.
 In February 2005, the Davis Cup match between France and Sweden took place in this arena.
 In 2014, the venue hosted the European Fencing Championships.
 In 2016, it hosted the Fed Cup final.

-On April 3, 2009, USA President Barack Obama spoke to a French and German crowd at the arena, while the President was in Stasbourg for the 2009 Strasbourg-Kehl summit.
+On April 3, 2009, USA President Barack Obama spoke to a French and German crowd at the arena, while the President was in Strasbourg for the 2009 Strasbourg-Kehl summit.

+Abandoned plans for renovation and expansion

-In 2018, it was announced the arena would undergo major renovations, beginning in summer 2019.
-Renovations will include expanding the arena's capacity to 8,071 in the first phase.
+In 2018, it was announced the arena would undergo major renovations and expansion.
+These will include expanding the arena's capacity to 8,071 in the first phase and to 10.000 in a second phase.
 The project is estimated to cost 40 million euros.
 Naming rights have been secured by Crédit Mutuel.
-The project was estimated to be completed by summer 2021, opening as the Crédit Mutuel Forum.
-However, due to the coronavirus pandemic, completion end in 2023.
+The project was estimated to begin in summer 2019 and to be completed by summer 2021, opening as the Crédit Mutuel Forum.
+However, due to the coronavirus pandemic, the planned completion was postponed to 2023.

+However, as of early 2025, construction still hadn't started, and the building permit expired in June 2025, making it unclear whether the project would be realized.

+In February 2025, the project was officially cancelled after the owner of the arena couldn't get it financed.